COGS108/Overview/COGS108-Syllabus.md

 All grades will be released on Canvas.
 It is *your responsibility to check that your assignment was submitted, that your grade is accurate, and to get in touch if any are missing and/or you think there is a problem*.

-Extra credit worth up to 2% of the final grade will be awarded for
+Extra credit worth up to 3% of the final grade will be awarded for
 - Exceptional participation on Campuswire: Roughly the top 3 - 5% of contributors will get 0.5% bonus to their final grade.
 Starting/participating in good discussions, organizing things, answering questions, etc.
+- Being present for >= 2/3 of the in class exercises will net 0.5% bonus to the final grade
-- Answering the pre & post course surveys will give 0.5% extra credit (0.25% each)
+- Answering the pre & post course surveys will give 0.5% extra credit (0.25% each for 0.5% total)
-- Attending guest lecture(s) in-person is 0.25% extra credit
+- Attending guest lecture(s) in-person is 0.5% extra credit
 - Filling out all 7 of the weekly project progress surveys (0.5% of grade, see Project section below)
-- If >75% of the students fill out CAPE at the end of the quarter there will be an extra 0.5% of the final grade for everyone
+- If >75% of the students fill out SET (teaching evaluation) at the end of the quarter there will be an extra 0.5% of the final grade for everyone

 Our grading scale is